Life After Joint Replacement

 Our pre- and postoperative care follow high standards of quality for all patients, while recovery is tailored to individual needs.
 After surgery, specialized nurses and therapists guide the recovery, encouraging the involvement of patients and their families during the return to wellness.
-In 2 to 3 days, patients are on their way, heading home to continue the recovery process.
+After an overnight stay, most patients are on their way, heading home to continue the recovery process.

 A common question is, "Will I have pain after surgery?"
 All surgery involves some pain, but post-surgery joint replacement pain rapidly resolves and the arthritic pain will be gone.
 Doctors at The Joint Center have a state-of-the-art pain management program to assist patients during their hospital stay.
 By the time of discharge, the pain will have improved significantly.